reflex-mev/reflex/README.md

 6. Push to the branch (`git push origin feature/amazing-feature`)
 7. Open a Pull Request

-For detailed development setup, testing procedures, and coding standards, see [CONTRIBUTING.md](./docs/CONTRIBUTING.md).
+For detailed development setup, testing procedures, and coding standards, see our [documentation](https://reflex-mev.github.io/reflex).

 ## 📄 License